 As it is, the gamification market is a promising field.
 In fact, it is expected to grow to a whopping $19 billion by 2023.

-In this article, you will find all necessary information about what gamification is, how to apply it in practice, some gamification ideas in banking that you can benefit from.
+In this article, you will find all necessary information about what gamification is, how to apply it in practice, how implement it in the fintech app development process, some gamification ideas in banking that you can benefit from.
 We’ll also give a few real-life gamification in banking examples.

 Table of Contents

 - What does gamification mean?

 - How does it work?
 Gamification ideas for banking

 - Best examples of gamification in banking services